wachaon/wes/docs/README.en.md

 console.log('ret // => %O', ret)
 ```

-*edge* prints the visited *URL* to the console in order. `@wachaon/edge` registers events for *URL* and adds data to `res.exports` .
-The *URL* to be registered can be either `String` `RegExp` , and can be set flexibly.
+*edge* prints the visited *URL* to the console in order. `@wachaon/edge` registers events for *URL* and adds data to `res.exports` . *URL* to be registered can be either `String` `RegExp` , and can be set flexibly.
 By making it event-driven, you can easily switch to manual operation by not setting events for processes that are difficult to handle with autopilot.
-If you want the script to stop, `navi.emit('terminate', res)` or terminate *Edge* manually.
+If you want the script to stop, run `navi.emit('terminate', res)` or terminate *Edge* manually.
 Finalization outputs `res.exports` as a *.json* file by default.
 If you want to set termination processing, set `terminate` of `edge(callback, terminate)` . `window` is an instance of *@wachaon/webdriver* 's *Window* class, not the browser's `window` .

 ## *@wachaon/webdriver*

-It will be a package that sends requests to the *web driver* that operates the browser. *@wachaon/edge* includes *@wachaon/webdriver* .
+It will be a package that sends requests to *web driver* that operates the browser. *@wachaon/edge* includes *@wachaon/webdriver* .

 ### Install *@wachaon/webdriver*